whatiskeptiname/AmbuLights/README.md

 # AmbuLights

-Raspberry Pi based project to notify vehicles about emergency ambulances in the same route.
+Raspberry Pi based project to notify vehicles about emergency ambulances in their route.
 It was developed during Hackathon organized by ITONICS Nepal.
 Whenever there is an emergency need of an ambulance the emergency lights in that particular route will be turned on.
 ## Images

 **Hardware Device**